stanulilic/stanleyulili.com-old/_drafts/2019-02-23-callbacks.md

 What if there is a way to get around it?
 What if there is a way to put the `getData()` in the background when accessing an Api and continue with execution the rest of the  code and run `displayData` only when `getData()` finishes executing?

 To answer the questions, "yes, there is a way".
 And this is the basis of **asysncronous code**.

+ ### Asynccronous
  In asyncronous code, Instead of waiting for time aconsuming tasks to finish executing, the task is put in background and all the code execute.

 Lets modify our previous example and make it ascrononous.
 Prior to ES6, a popular way to make code ascyrnoous was by putting the time consuming code inside a  `setTimeout()`  function.
-A `setTimeout()` is a JavaScript  function that executes a function after a specified amount of time(milliseconds).
+A `setTimeout()` is a method of the Window object  that executes a function after a specified amount of time(milliseconds).

 ```javascript
 setTimeout(function(){ // code comes here }, 0);
 ```

 Even if you set the specified time to be 0 milliseconds, `setTimeout()` will still be asyncronous.

+`setTimeout` not part of javascript.
+It is part of the browser, It is exposed to javascript as a window method.

+We won't get into details of how it works behind the scenes as it is a topic of it's own.
+However, the main take away

 Let's wrap our code is `getData()` function inside the `setTimeout`.
 ```javascript